facontidavide/PlotJuggler/README.md

 You can find find the detailed instructions here: [COMPILE.md](COMPILE.md).

+## Auto start previously used streaming plugin
+When loading a layout that includes a streaming plugin, PlotJuggler asks `Start the previously used streaming plugin?`, in order to automatically click on `Yes`, you can set the environment variable: `PLOTJUGGLER_ACCEPT_PREVIOUSLY_USED_STREAMING_PLUGIN=1` and this dialog will be skipped.

+## Automatically choose 'Create empty placeholders' when data from a layout is missing
+When loading a layout some timeseries may be missing, PlotJuggler may ask `One or more timeseries in the layout haven't been loaded yet, What do you want to do?`, with the options: `Remove curves from plots` and `Create empty placeholders`.
+To automate choosing `Create empty placeholders` you can set the environment variable: `PLOTJUGGLER_CHOOSE_EMPTY_PLACEHOLDERS_ON_MISSING_TIMESERIES=1` and the dialog will be skipped chosing that option.

 # Sponsorship and commercial support

 PlotJuggler required a lot of work to be developed; my goal is to build the most